wwesley294/Udacity-TheDogWhisperer/README.md

 ## Files

-`process_data.py` to extract and transform the emergency response data.
-The data will be stored in a temporary database (or in other forms at the users' choosing).
+`TheDogWhisperer.ipynb` outlines the step-by-step process of developing and testing the algorithm

+## Results

+The Dog Whisperer is capable of identifying dog breeds at a 80.0% accuracy rate.
+The results of its human application may not be as obvious.
+The feature similarities observed by the algorithm may be entirely differernt from what human eyes can detect.

 ## Acknowledgement

-Special thanks to Udacity for laying out the steps and to Figure Eight for providing the data.
+Special thanks to Udacity for providing the data and guidance.